haru-akiyama/haru-akiyama/README.md

 - A genshin impact based mini-game discord bot
 - A chat android application

-I like messing around with JS, Php, Java, C# and Python, though I wouldn't say I'm very good at either of them.
+I like messing around with JS, Php, Java, C# and Python, though I wouldn't say I'm very good with either of them.